harshray23/aec-fsp/README.md

-# Firebase Studio
+# AEC FSP

-This is a NextJS starter in Firebase Studio.
+This is a application for Asansol Engeneering College Tranning & Placement mangement

 To get started, take a look at src/app/page.tsx.